Engin-Boot/pong-stage-patreshubham94/README.md

 When a client asks for a new feature, we add a new module, without having to change existing modules.

-Is your solution able to do that?
+Is your solution able to do that

 ## Stages